dart-lang/site-www/src/language/extension-types.md

 A transparent extension type provides an *extended* interface to an existing type.
 You can invoke all the members of the representation type, plus any auxillary members you declare.
 The new interface is available to instances of the extension type.

-The inverse option is restricting all members of the representation, providing a totally *different* interface to an existing type by not implementing the representation and not declaring any of its members in the extension type definition.
+The inverse to transparency is restricting all members of the representation, providing a totally *different* interface to an existing type.
+This means simply not including it in the extension type's implements clause, and not declaring any of its members in its definition.
 This is as close as you can get to the complete protection of a wrapper class.

 ## Type considerations

 Extension types are a compile-time wrapping construct.
-At runtime, there is absolutely no trace of the extension type.
+So, at runtime, there is absolutely no trace of the extension type.
 Any type query or similar runtime expression works on the representation type.

 This makes extension types an *unsafe* abstraction,